A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Abstract

 \section{Abstract}

-{Visual question answering for crop disease analysis requires accurate visual understanding and reliable language generation.
-This work presents a lightweight vision--language framework for crop and disease identification from leaf images.
-The proposed approach combines a Swin Transformer vision encoder with sequence-to-sequence language decoders.
-A two-stage training strategy is adopted to improve visual representation learning and cross-modal alignment.
-The model is evaluated on a large-scale crop disease dataset using classification and natural language generation metrics.
-Experimental results show high accuracy for both crop and disease identification.
-The framework also achieves strong performance on BLEU, ROUGE and BERTScore.
-Our proposed models outperform large-scale vision--language baselines while using significantly fewer parameters.
-Explainability is assessed using Grad-CAM and token-level attribution.
-Qualitative results demonstrate robust performance under diverse user-driven queries.
-These findings highlight the effectiveness of task-specific visual pretraining for crop disease visual question answering.}
+{Visual question answering (VQA) for crop disease analysis requires accurate visual understanding and reliable language generation.
+In this work, we present a lightweight and explainable vision--language framework for crop and disease identification from leaf images.
+The proposed approach integrates a Swin Transformer vision encoder with sequence-to-sequence language decoders.
+The vision encoder is first trained in a multitask setup for both plant and disease classification, and then frozen while the text decoders are trained, forming a two-stage training strategy that enhances visual representation learning and cross-modal alignment.
+We evaluate the model on the large-scale Crop Disease Domain Multimodal (CDDM) dataset using both classification and natural language generation metrics.
+Experimental results demonstrate near-perfect recognition performance, achieving 99.94\% plant classification accuracy and 99.06\% disease classification accuracy, along with strong BLEU, ROUGE and BERTScore results.
+Without fine-tuning, the model further generalizes well to the external PlantVillageVQA benchmark, achieving 83.18\% micro accuracy in the VQA task.
+Our lightweight design outperforms larger vision--language baselines while using significantly fewer parameters.
+Explainability is assessed through Grad-CAM and token-level attribution, providing interpretable visual and textual evidence for predictions.
+Qualitative results demonstrate robust performance under diverse user-driven queries, highlighting the effectiveness of task-specific visual pretraining and the two-stage training methodology for crop disease visual question answering.\footnote{An interactive demo of the proposed Swin--T5 model is publicly available as a Gradio-based application at \url{https://huggingface.co/spaces/Zahid16/PlantDiseaseVQAwithSwinT5} for community use.}}

 \keywords{Visual Question Answering, Crop Disease Identification, Agricultural Questions and Answers, Swin Transformer, Vision–Language Models, Explainable AI (XAI)}